-Cyclic voltammetry is used to establish the highest occupied molecular orbital (HOMO) energy levels of the 4 copolymers (Figure S11b-c).
+The HOMO energy levels of the four copolymers (Figure S11b,c, Supporting Information) are established using CV.
 DPP-TTT HOMO energy level is deep, lying at -5.63 eV, compared to DPP-TTVTT at -5.44 eV.
-This is also seen in DFT simulations of the isolated molecules (Figure S12).
-The glycolation also influences the energetics, shallowing HOMO energy levels (given by CV) by 0.49 and 0.31 eV for gDPP-TTT and gDPP-TTVTT, respectively.
-The HOMO energy level extracted from the thin film CV scans of the copolymers is directly associated with the ease of electrochemical oxidation of polymer film.
-[15,19] Due to the increased polar components of the amphipathic sidechains in gDPP-TTT and gDPP-TTVTT, there is more efficient bulk ion injection, as observed in the EIS.
+This is also seen in DFT simulations of the isolated molecules (Figure S12, Supporting Information).
+The amphipathic sidechains also influences the energetics, shallowing HOMO energy levels (given by CV) by 0.49 and 0.31 eV for gDPP-TTT and gDPP-TTVTT, respectively.
+The HOMO energy level extracted from the thin film CV scans of the copolymers is directly associated with the ease of electrochemical oxidation of polymer film.[15,19] Due to the increased polar components of the amphipathic sidechains in gDPP-TTT and gDPP-TTVTT, there is more efficient bulk ion injection, as observed in the EIS.
 This results in the glycolated copolymers being easier to oxidize at lower voltages, thus shallowing HOMO energy levels, which is advantageous for low-voltage operation in the OECT.
-The magnitude of change in energetics resulting from the amphipathic sidechains is greater than those reported previously using full OEG sidechains.^[19] Note that due to an initially deeper HOMO energy level, the glycolation has a greater impact on the shift of the DPP-TTT copolymer than that of DPP-TTVTT.
+The magnitude of change in energetics resulting from the amphipathic sidechains is greater than those reported previously using full OEG sidechains.[19]
+Note that due to an initially deeper HOMO energy level, the glycolation has a greater impact on the shift of the DPP-TTT copolymer than that of DPP-TTVTT.
 Despite the difference in magnitude of the shift, the HOMO levels of the glycolated polymers are at similar energies around -5.14 eV, highlighting the dominant impact of the amphipathic sidechains on the energetics.